Brighton - Leeds: How to watch, start time, stream link, odds, prediction

 Brighton

-QUESTIONABLE: Percy Tau (thigh), Florin Andone (thigh).
-OUT: Solly MArch (knee), Tariq Lamptey (thigh).
+OUT: Percy Tau (thigh), Florin Andone (thigh), Solly March (knee), Tariq Lamptey (thigh).

+Brighton starting XI: Sanchez, Webster, Dunk, Burn, Gross, White, Bissouma, Veltman, Trossard, Maupay, Welbeck.

 Leeds

-QUESTIONABLE: Rodrigo (fitness), Raphinha (thigh), Helder Costa (back).
-OUT: Liam Cooper (suspended), Adam Forshaw (muscular)
+OUT: Raphinha (thigh), Helder Costa (back), Liam Cooper (suspended), Adam Forshaw (muscular)

+Leeds starting XI: Meslier, Ayling, Llorente, Struijk, Alioski, Klich, Koch, Dallas, Roberts, Harrison, Bamford.

 Odds and ends (full odds provided by our partner, PointsBet)